yggdrasilradio/templeofrom/README.md

 * Expand level -- DONE
 * More monsters -- DONE
 * Different monsters -- DONE
-* Doors and keys?
+* What else?
+Dunno!

-* Level editor?
+I'm hoping to have something available for sale eventually, but the primary goal of this project is to have *fun*!

-I'm hoping to maybe have something available for sale eventually.
+Please do look over my shoulder as I work on this and feel free to contact me on Discord.

 ### Changes